Script Language

 local lowest, highest = min_max(3,4,1)

-Usually, a script terminates whenever any error occurs.
-However in some cases you may need to handle special errors and have to perform some actions.
-For such scenarios, you can use the following functions:
+A script normally terminates when an error occurs.
+However, in some cases you may need to handle special errors with specific actions.
+For such scenarios you can use the following functions:

-• pcall(): It stands for protected call.
-You can use this to protect function call.
+You can use this to protect a function call.
 The parameters are the function name and all parameters of the functions.
 For example, pcall(my_function,param1,param2) instead of my_function(param1,param2).
-The function pcall() returns following two values:

 • Success of the execution: false if any error occurred.